Monthly Home Maintenance Tasks You Should Take Care Of

 Check HVAC Filters

-Bodrozic says you should replace your air filters at least four times a year, but it’s best to check them once a month.
+Bodrozic said you should replace your air filters at least four times a year, but it's best to check them once a month.
 This keeps air in the house healthy and your system running efficiently because they are not clogged with debris or dust.
-We’ll walk you through cleaning your AC condenser unit yourself.

 Inspect Automatic Garage Door Safety Shutoff

-Test that the safety features of your automatic-opening garage door are still in good shape, says Bodrozic.
-That includes the safety beams, which should stop the door from closing if it detects anything the door’s path.
-Plus: Check out this crazy double-decker car storage idea for your garage.
+Test the safety features of your automatic-opening garage door to be sure they're still in good shape, said Bodrozic.
+That includes the safety beams, which should stop the door from closing if it detects anything in the door's path.

 Lubricate Garage Doors